 Neglect also includes not attending medical appointments.
 Physical abuse has been linked to aggressive behaviour in children, emotional and behavioural problems and educational difficulties.

-Exposure to domestic violence or witnessing it is an abusive situation for children.
+Living in a house where there is domestic violence or witnessing it is an abusive situation for children.
 It is important to note that differing cultural practices are not a defence for physical abuse.